manuel-uberti/filmsinwords/_posts/2018-09-10-rachelgettingmarried.md

 with the fact that we will surely lose something on our way.

 Demme holds us closer to the lives on the screen like he has never done before.
-Here conversations, confessions and reactions are not displayed in terms of an actress seemingly talking to us.
+Here conversations, confessions, and reactions are not displayed in terms of an actress seemingly talking to us.
 They literally happen around us, just a turn of the head away.
 And there is always something going on at the periphery of our eyes and ears in *Rachel Getting Married*.
 Everywhere in the Buchman’s house